talfig/Assembler/README.md

 .data 1, -5, 0
 ```

+### Instructions

-- **Instructions:** Use our supported opcodes to perform operations in your assembly code.
+Use our supported opcodes to perform operations in your assembly code.
 Each opcode corresponds to a specific machine instruction.

 Example: